bpo19/arcgis-js-sample/README.md

 ## Known issues

 `Unhandled Promise Rejection` console errors from the `WebMap` object are thrown when starting the map, and from `SceneView` when panning or changing the zoom level.
+The errors appear starting in ArcGIS JS API Version `4.18`, previous versions work without the errors.

 ## Get Started